 Our off-site Research Farm is a unique and versatile facility for the study of sheep nutrition, health and reproductive biology.

-Based near Rotorua in the central North Island, the University of Auckland’s Research Farm Laboratory has an international reputation for its facilities and expertise in biomedical and ruminant research.
+Based near Rotorua in the central North Island, the University of Auckland’s Research Farm Laboratory has an international reputation for its facilities and expertise in sheep-based biomedical, basic and applied research.

 Facilities at the Farm include:

-- Surgery, composition scanner (DXA), doppler ultrasound & tissue collection facilities.
+- Surgery, image intensifier (X-ray), doppler ultrasound & tissue collection facilities.

 - 120 pen feedlot and group pens.

-- Extended sheep breeding season with lambs born every 2-3 weeks from mid-May to mid-November.
+- Extended synchronised breeding with lambs born every 2 weeks from mid-May to mid-November.

 The Farm team are skilled and experienced in: